OSUN-EDI Summer Workshop: Public Finance and Economic Policy

 ***The 2023 application period is closed.
 We plan to announce the call for applications for the 2024 workshop in September 2023.***

-The Open Society University Network (OSUN) welcomes undergraduate applications for its summer workshop in Public Finance and Economic Policy.
-Organized and hosted by the OSUN Economic Democracy Initiative (EDI), this eight-day workshop is for undergraduate students interested in public policy to tackle economic instability and insecurity, and in understanding the financing capacity and policy space available to governments to pursue these aims.
+The Open Society University Network (OSUN) welcomes undergraduate applications for its summer workshop for professional development in Public Finance and Economic Policy.
+Organized and hosted by the OSUN Economic Democracy Initiative (EDI), this eight-day workshop is for those interested in public policy to tackle economic instability and insecurity, and in understanding the financing capacity and policy space available to governments to pursue these aims.

-All undergraduate students, regardless of whether they attend an OSUN institution, are welcome to apply.
-Applicants from partner OSUN institutions are eligible for financial assistance and are especially encouraged to apply.
+All undergraduates, regardless of whether they attend an OSUN institution, are welcome to apply.
+Room and board is fully funded for all participants, including ground transportation to and from JFK Airport.
+Applicants from partner OSUN institutions are eligible for flight funding and are especially encouraged to apply.

 1. Develop a new framework for thinking about economic stabilization, full and meaningful employment, poverty alleviation, and policies to address climate change and COVID related concerns.